KomeijiForce/Cuckoo/README.md

   --overwrite_output_dir
 ```

 You will get an example Cuckoo model in ```models/cuckoo-c4-example```, it might not perform well if you pre-train with too little data.
+You may adjust the hyperparameters inside ```nte_data_collection.py``` or modify the conversion for your own resources to enable better pre-training performance.